Malcolm A. Love Library

+Malcolm A. Love Library (commonly referred to as University Library) is an academic library at San Diego State University (SDSU).
+The library first opened in 1971.
+It is named after former university president Malcolm A. Love.

-Library Addition
+Library addition

-The University Library was expanded with the opening of The Info Dome in 1996, and completion of "Manchester Hall", a two-story underground addition to the library, includes a state-of-the-art Media Center, 24/7 Study Area, and two electronic classrooms.
+The University Library was expanded with the opening of the Library Addition in 1996, including the "Info Dome" as well as "Manchester Hall", which includes the offices of the university's Provost and President.
+The Addition includes the Digital Humanities Center, Writing Center, Esports Engagement Center, as well as study rooms, classrooms, and an extended hours study space.

 Services

 National Center for the Study of Children's Literature

-In cooperation with SDSU's Department of English and Comparative Literature, the Library is the home to the National Center for the Study of Children's Literature, which recently received a $1 million gift donation by way of the Christopher D. and Karen Sickels Endowment for Special Collection in Children's Literature.
+In cooperation with SDSU's Department of English and Comparative Literature, the Library is the home to the National Center for the Study of Children's Literature, which received a $1 million gift donation by way of the Christopher D. and Karen Sickels Endowment for Special Collection in Children's Literature.

 Federal Depository Library

 The Library has been a selective depository library since 1962, receiving most of the items distributed by the U.S. Government Printing Office through its Federal Depository Library Program (FDLP).

 State Depository Library

 The Library is a complete depository library with the California State Depository Library Program.